ikbalorhan/attentionplease/README.md

 Project Structure

 web_service_attention_please.py: This is the main Python script that runs a FastAPI web service for performing sentiment analysis and named entity recognition on Turkish text.
 It integrates the Zemberek library for morphological analysis and uses Hugging Face Transformers for sentiment and NER tasks.

+DATASET DESCRIPTIONS

+Balanced_Sample_Sentiment_Dataset was used to train the model initially.

+Unlabeled_Sentiment_Dataset was used as the test dataset after training.

+high_confidence_predictions.csv: The dataset containing pseudo labels obtained after filtering predictions with an 80% confidence score.

+high_confidence_predictions + Balanced_Sample_Sentiment_Dataset = merged_dataset.csv

+Filtered_Sentiment_Dataset.csv: The final dataset.

+If we do not filter the results based on an 80% confidence score:

+predictions.csv: The dataset obtained without filtering.

+predictions + Balanced_Sample_Sentiment_Dataset = Sentiment_Dataset, the final dataset.

+companies.csv: A CSV file containing a list of company names, used in the NER task to identify and tag company entities in Turkish text.

+MODELS

 semisupervised_dataset.ipynb: A Jupyter Notebook that involves creating and processing a semi-supervised dataset for Turkish NLP tasks.